 It contains perl and python modules, command line applications, a generic client library, an SNMP agent…

 pcp or Performance Co-Pilot is an open source application infrastructure used for visualizing, monitoring, recording, diagnosing and controlling the activity, status and performance of computers, networks, servers and applications.

 wireshark is a free and open source utility that monitors and troubleshoots network connections.
 It can also analyze network packets including dropped packets and can help identify malicious activity on the network.
 Use wireshark to monitor network traffic.

 As usual you will need to install it via the command below :

 Once installed, just call wireshark in the terminal. this will open up the window below :

 You can for instance select an entity as shown above and click on Start toolbar button (shark fin shaped button).
 This will display the window below :

-Icinga is an open source monitoring utility that can monitor whole data centers ranging from one server to multiple servers, all from a single monitor system.
-Icinga2 is able to check the availability of resources such as system updates, networks and services.
-System administrators can receive alerts in case of serious issues like power outage, network failure…
+The open-source monitoring tool, Icinga, is designed to monitor entire data centers and can be used to monitor a single server or multiple servers from a single monitoring system.
+Icinga2 is capable of checking the availability of resources such as system updates, networks, and services.
+System administrators can be alerted in case of serious issues such as power outages or or network failures.

 Conky is a free lightweight network monitoring application.
 It provides detailed information about your disk usage, CPU,RAM utilization, network devices, connections and processes.